 Fridays & Saturdays 12pm-5pm at Isla Vista Theater (or see more options at https://publichealthsbc.org/testing/)

 - Everyone is eligible

-- No out of pocket cost
+- No out-of-pocket cost

-- No ID needed and privacy protected
+- No ID needed and your privacy is protected

 Goleta Valley Community Center 5679 Hollister Avenue